coralproject/ask-docs/docs_dir/index.md

 ### What is the Coral Project?

 The Coral Project is an open source project to help publishers of all sizes build better communities around their journalism.
 We're creating tools that allow everyone feel safe, respected, and heard.
-It consists of three products: [Ask](#ask), [Trust](#trust) and [Talk](#talk).
+It consists of three products: Ask, Talk and Trust.

 Sign up for the [Coral Project newsletter](https://tinyletter.com/coralproject/subscribe/) to stay tuned for announcements, software updates and the latest news on community engagement.